 Discover Apartments for rent in North Carolina.
 Market Apartments provides the best way to search for Apartments in North Carolina by allowing visitors to filter through apartment rentals and townhomes based on your needs.
-Search for Apartments in top cities like Fayetteville, Ashville, Morrisville, Durham.
+Search for Apartments in top cities like Fayetteville, Ashville, Charlotte, Morrisville, Durham.
 Our complete list of North Carolina Apartments include Virtual Tours, Floor Plans, Reviews, Pricing and Currently Available Apartments.

 With more than 10 million residents living in North Carolina, it can be rather obvious that there must be something great about the Tar Heel State.
 Combining the beauty of the mountains, sounds, and incredible sunsets could be enough to tempt the most cynical visitor.
 However, once you take into account the luxurious quality of life North Carolina has to offer, and you will be able to see for yourself why the locals absolutely love it here.

 Some of the most well-known bank branches are housed in North Carolina, so if finances are something you're interested in, you might be able to get a job at Bank of America or U.S. Trust.
 Compass Group is available for those who are committed to superior service, while both Lowe's Companies and Family Dollar are good retail options.

 Some of the best grade schools in North Carolina include Cape Fear Elementary, Blue Ridge Elementary, and Estes Hills Elementary are all good options.
 For the older student, they may enjoy Raleigh Charter High, Research Triangle High, or Lake Norman Charter Middle School.
 Newton-Conover City Schools is a great district with attentive teachers.